influxdata/telegraf/plugins/inputs/opcua_event_subscription/README.md

 ## Configuration
 Add the following configuration block to your `telegraf.conf` file and adjust the stanzas:
-For multiple event_types please use multiple Input Plugins.

 ```toml
 [[inputs.opcua_event_subscription]]
     ## OPC UA Server Endpoint